-Is the structure, part of the structure, or insurable property located in a FEMA-designated Special Flood Hazard Area?
+Is the structure, part of the structure, or insurable property located in a FEMAdesignated Special Flood Hazard Area?

-4. While flood insurance is not mandatory for this project, HUD strongly recommends that all insurable structures maintain flood insurance under the National Flood Insurance evaluation
+4. While flood insurance is not mandatory for this project, HUD strongly recommends that all insurable structures maintain flood insurance under the National Flood Insurance Program (NFIP).
+Will flood insurance be required as a mitigation measure or condition?

-Flood Map Number 72000C0365J, effective on 11/18/2009:The structure or insurable property is not located in a FEMA-designated Special Flood Hazard Area.
+Flood Map Number 72000C1005H, effective on 4/19/2005: The structure or insurable property is not located in a FEMA-designated Special Flood Hazard Area.
 While flood insurance may not be mandatory in this instance, HUD recommends that all insurable structures maintain flood insurance under the National Flood Insurance Program (NFIP).
 The project is in compliance with flood insurance requirements.